Belleair Beach Legal Separation Attorney

 Even if you and your spouse are not legally separated nor divorced, Florida law allows you to request for child support and alimony.
 This is true if your spouse has the means to provide the support, and you are also proven qualified to receive it.

 However, keep in mind that getting alimony is much harder than acquiring child support.
-If you want to get the best out of your legal action, it is recommended to hire an expert legal separation attorney.
+If you want to get the best out of your legal action, it is recommended to hire an experienced legal separation attorney.

 Contact one of our own now at (727) 203-5576 for a consultation.